-Management will provide 16 hours of on-duty, in-service classroom training for all Fire Fighters to include information necessary for the engineer's preparatory course, triple combination diesel certification and Class A Driver's License.
-In addition, management will make available for off-duty members not presently certified, a minimum of four (4) hours practice on a triple combination diesel and four (4) hours practice on a Class A vehicle with an instructor under the direction of the Drivers Training Officer.
+Management will provide 24 hours of compensated Engineer Preparatory Course (EPC) classroom training for all Fire Fighters to include information necessary for the triple combination pumper certification and Class B Driver's License (with appropriate endorsement).

+In addition, management will make available for off-duty members not presently certified, a minimum of four (4) hours of instructor provided training to facilitate the fire fighter meeting the Department of Motor Vehicle licensing requirements and also to demonstrate their skills as a pump operator.
 Firefighters must be certified on the following fire apparatus to be eligible to take Fire Engineer's promotional exam:

-Triple Combination Tractor/Trailer Aerial Ladder Ladder Tower Brush Apparatus
+Triple Combination Tractor/Trailer Aerial Ladder Brush Apparatus

-Fire Fighters completing the 16 hours of classroom training may schedule on-duty a Class A physical through the Fire Department Personnel Officer.
-Fire Department will pay for the cost of the physical.
-DMV fees for Class A license will be paid by the employee.
+Fire Fighters participating in the EPC may schedule on-duty a D.M.V. physical through the Personnel Department Medical Clerk.
+Fire-Rescue Department will pay for the cost of the physical.
+DMV fees for Class B license will be paid by the employee.

-The Fire Department will pay for DMV fees and the physical of Fire Fighters regularly assigned to drive fire support equipment requiring a Class A or Class B driver's license.
+The Fire-Rescue Department will pay for DMV fees and the physical of Fire Fighters regularly assigned to drive fire support equipment requiring a Class A or Class B driver's license.

 The City reserves the right to implement a drug and alcohol testing program (urinalysis) for all employees undergoing the biennial medical examination required by State Law for Department of Motor Vehicles Class A and B driver's licenses.
 All employees required to have a Class A and/or B license for the performance of their regular duties must have the medical examination and drug/alcohol test conducted by the medical examiner and testing laboratory designated by the City.
-The scheduling of such medical examinations, to include drug testing will be determined by management.
+The scheduling of such medical examinations, to include drug testing, will be determined by management.